elementary/website/docs/code/getting-started.md

 1. In your project's root, create a new folder called "data".

-2. Create a new file in scratch and save it in the "data" folder as "com.github.yourusername.yourrepositoryname.desktop".
+2. Create a new file in Scratch and save it in the "data" folder as "com.github.yourusername.yourrepositoryname.desktop".
 This naming scheme is called [Reverse Domain Name Notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) and will ensure that your .desktop file has a unique file name.

 3. Type the following into your .desktop file.
 Like before, try to guess what each line does.